-Procurement activities shall be planned as early as possible.
-At a minimum, the activities shall be planned no later than the start of those procurement activities that are required to be controlled.
-Procurement planning shall be documented to ensure a systematic approach to the procurement process.
+Procurement activities shall be planned as early as possible and documented to ensure a systematic approach to the procurement process.
 Procurement planning shall:

 - A. Identify procurement methods and organizational responsibilities, including the appropriate QA organization - B. Identify and document the sequence of actions and milestones needed to effectively complete the procurement - C. Provide for the integration of the following activities: - 1.
 Procurement document preparation, review, and change control - 2.
 Selection of procurement sources - 3.
 Proposal or bid evaluation and award - 4.
 Purchaser evaluation of supplier performance - 5.
 Purchaser verifications including any hold-point and witness-point notifications - 6.
 Control of nonconformances - 7.
 Corrective action - 8.
 Acceptance of the item or service - 9.
 Identification of QA records